jundalisay/superb/content/en/research/averroes/philosophy/part-2.md

 ---
+heading: "Part 2"
 title: "Arguments On The Beliefs Of The Faith"
-# subtitle: "Coming Soon!"
 author: Averroes
 description: ""
-# image: "/covers/nova.jpg"
+image: "/covers/averroes.jpg"
 ---